RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Misc/LoadTextFile.md

 # LoadTextFile

 ## Description
-Loads a `menu` based on the file loaded from `filePath`.
+Loads `menu` based on the text file loaded from `filePath`.

 ## Parameters
 - `menu`
-The menu to which the file will load, MENU_1 or MENU_2 are valid.
+The menu to which the file will load.
+MENU_1 or MENU_2 are valid.
 - `filePath`
-The path to the text file.
+The path to the target file, relative to the root of the Data assets.

 ## Return Value
 None.

 ## Syntax
 ```
-LoadTextFile(int menu, "string filePath")
+LoadTextFile(int menu, string filePath)
 ```

-## Examples
+## Example
 ```
 LoadTextFile(MENU_1, "Data/Game/Credits_Mobile.txt")
 ```